marcuslull/AIGM/README.md

 *   Development stack: Spring Boot with Spring AI is a suitable framework for building the service, given your Java preference. [cite: 20]
 *   Cloud platform: Google Cloud's Vertex AI is likely the best platform for accessing and customizing Gemini. [cite: 21]
 *   VTT platforms: Foundry VTT and Roll20 are potential candidates for integration due to their APIs and community support. [cite: 22]
+* **Vector Database:** Potential vector databases include Chroma, Pinecone or a custom solution using Postgres.

 ## Distributed AI Architecture